 6. Other accessory equipment required for conducting Loss on Bitumen Test are as follows:

 - Container to mix bitumen of about 225 gram

 - Bituminous material to be tested

-Following precautions should be taken while performing the loss on heating test of bitumen to obtain accurate results:
+The following precautions should be taken while performing the loss on a heating test of bitumen to obtain accurate results:

-- The loss on heating test of bitumen should be conducted in duplicate
+- The loss on a heating test of bitumen should be conducted in duplicate

 - If there is presence of water in the sample, it should be tested in that composition only